-Conversely, stretching out your home loan over a longer term means making more repayments, to pay off a smaller percentage of the principal.
-It is more affordable to do it this way on a month to month basis, however the interest charged will increase and will cost you much more than a shorter term fixed loan.
+Conversely, stretching out your home loan over a longer term means making more repayments to pay off a smaller percentage of the principal.
+It is more affordable to do it this way on a month to month basis, however the interest charged will increase over the life of the loan and will cost you much more than a shorter-term fixed loan.

 What happens at the end of the fixed rate period?

-At the end of your fixed term, you lender will generally move your home loan to the ‘revert rate’.
+At the end of your fixed term, your lender will generally move your home loan to the ‘revert rate’.
 Revert rates are typically higher, so you need to be ready for an increase in your prepayments.
-Alternately, you can choose to commit to another fixed rate, switch to a variable home loan, or refinance.
+Alternatively, you can choose to commit to another fixed rate, switch to a variable home loan, or refinance.

 Could a fixed rate home loan be cheaper even after paying break costs?

-Breaking a fixed rate loan to refinance to a lower rate can incur significant break fee costs; however if the potential repayments of a new loan are significantly lower then you current payments, you could end up saving money in the long run.
+Breaking a fixed rate loan to refinance to a lower rate can incur significant break fee costs; however if the potential repayments of a new loan are significantly lower than your current payments, you could end up saving money in the long run.

 As with any product, there are advantages and disadvantages to fixing your home loan rate.